RABBI ARIEL EDRY

 AMRAM (AMI) DAVID UZAN

-After separating from his wife, he moved back to the States and settled in his childhood home of Hollywood, Florida.
+After a few years, he moved back to the States and settled in his childhood home of Hollywood, Florida.
 There he met Rabbi Edry and found himself being drawn into the mission and energy of Shoashim.
 Ami has a unique way of connecting with the boys of Shorashim.
 He motivates, educates and inspires.